akoksal/BERT-Sentiment-Analysis-Turkish/README.md

 ## Analysis
 Also, 3 different topics with big incidents are analyzed and the correlation between incidents and Twitter sentiments is seen by BERT model.
 1. Netflix

-There were protests in Twitter after new Turkish series in Netflix with LGBT content.
+Protests in Twitter after new Turkish series in Netflix with LGBT content.

 ![](https://live.staticflickr.com/65535/49770815696_93f5fdd09a_n.jpg)